m0j33d/nb-evaluation/README.md

 ### Installation & Test Steps
 - Clone the repository
 - Open the terminal and navigate to the root directory of the project
+- rename the `.env.example` file to `.env` and update the environment variables
+- navigate to the userService directory and rename the `.env.example` file to `.env` and update the environment variables
+- navigate to the notificationService directory and rename the `.env.example` file to `.env` and update the environment variables
 - Once you're in the root directory, run `docker-compose up -d --build`
 - Once the containers are up and running, run `docker exec -it php sh -c "cd /var/www/nb/userService && composer install"`
 - Once the composer installation is done, run `docker exec -it php sh -c "cd /var/www/nb/notificationService && composer install"`